livingbio/gpt-fn/README.md

 ## Contact

-If you have any questions, suggestions, or feedback, please don't hesitate to contact us at [email protected]
+If you have any questions, suggestions, or feedback, please don't hesitate to opena an issue.